What is IBBY?

 If we believe that children’s books unite us rather than divide us, then IBBY UK is where you need to go.

 IBBY is an non-profit organisation that was founded in Zurich, Switzerland in 1953 by the visionary Jella Lepman following the devastation of the Second World War.
 IBBY is devoted to encouraging excellence in children’s books, to supporting literacy and reading projects across the world, and to developing international understanding through children’s books.
+IBBY UK has had three iterations: 1953-69, 1972-91, 1995-present.

 IBBY UK is a charity and voluntary organisation with a membership that includes publishers, authors, illustrators, academics, librarians, and a range of academic and literacy organisations.
+Our committee is made up of a team of 18 volunteers.

 Our aim is to promote the international aspect of children’s books by representing UK children’s books outside the UK and children’s books from around the world within the UK.